 The Cahokia Mounds State Historic Site is located in southern Illinois between East St. Louis and Collinsville.
 This pre-Columbian Native American site spans over 2,200 acres and preserves what remains of a much larger ancient city that used to cover 6 square miles.
 Originally inhabited by the Mississippian culture, it was founded over 1000 years before the Europeans arrived and is considered to be the largest and most complex archaeological site north of the pre-Columbian Mexican cities.

 Visit the Cahokia Mounds to see one of the 23 UNESCO sites in the U.S. It features about 80 man-made mounds that had different functions in the ancient society.
 Visit Monks Mound, the largest structure of four terraces that stands 10 stories tall.
 It was most likely a temple in ancient times, and was also inhabited by Trappist monks following the Euro-American settlement in the area.
 You can also see remnants of old copper workshops and the plaza that was the center of the community.
 It’s a priceless look into an ancient civilization that spawned advanced societies in the central United States, and is one of the best historical gems in Illinois.
 Walking the steps gives you a decent workout, took me a minute to catch my breath when I reached the top.

 2. Mississippi Palisades State Park

 The Mississippi Palisades State Park is a National Natural Landmark located just north of Savanna in Carroll County.
 The park preserves many caves and tall cliffs overlooking the Mississippi River and is a beautiful natural retreat.
-Bring comfy walking shoes and a camera to capture the views!
+Bring comfy walking shoes and a camera to capture the views.

 Hike the trails at the Palisades.
 As you do so, you will be retracing the steps of the Native Americans who also took to traversing the terrain by following the bluffs.
 Bring your camera to capture the sight of the steep cliffs and beautiful river views.
 There are limestone caves that are sinkholes descending straight down into the earth with gorgeous rock formations formed from the erosion, such as Indian Head and Twin Sisters.
 Enjoy the diverse wildlife and the rugged 15 miles of trails.
 You can even camp along the palisades if you’d like to stay a few days.